SemvdH/Greenify/doc/Project Details/score schema/score.md

 + Password
 ### Add activities
 + Eating a vegetarian meal
++ -Since different types of meat have different emission rates, I've calculated an average.
+On peace of meat (100 gram) costs about 150 grams of CO2.
+That means you save about 225 grams of CO2 by eating a vegetarian meal.
+(Based on an average of 150 gr meat and 150 gr CO2 per 100 gr meat.)
 + Buying local produce
 > What did you buy? |
 > (What season is it?
 Calendar)